Can I Get a Loan If I Haven't Filed My Taxes? Options Explained

 If years are outstanding, address the IRS situation separately from your lending needs.
 Work with a tax professional while pursuing property financing through non-QM channels.

-Interest Rates and Costs to Expect
+What Are the Interest Rates and Costs to Expect?

 Financing without tax returns costs more than conventional loans.
 Budget accordingly: